mHarith2001/Portfolio-Operation-Performance-Dashboard/README.md

-# Project - Operational Performance & Lead Conversion Dashboard
+# Portfolio - Operational Performance & Lead Conversion Dashboard

 ## Overview
 Welcome to my portfolio project overview.
 In this project, I have demonstrated an end-to-end data cleaning and business intelligence workflow built entirely in Microsoft Excel.
 I transformed a compromised CRM lead dataset of 2,999 records into a clean, analysis-ready dataset of 2,550 unique leads, then built an interactive operational dashboard for lead conversion, response speed, engagement, and agent performance.